Ashish4684/Namaste-React/README.md

-namaste react lecture and practice code
+namaste react lecture by akshay saini and practice code